 - 1. Read the safety information that begins on page vii and "Installation guidelines" on page 151. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables as necessary to replace the device. - 3.
-Remove the top cover (see "Removing the top cover" on page 161).

-- 4. Remove the fan cage (see "Removing the fan cage" on page 192). - 5.
+Remove the top cover (see "Removing the top cover" on page 161). - 4.
+Remove the fan cage (see "Removing the fan cage" on page 192). - 5.
 Remove the power-supply cage (see "Removing the power-supply cage" on page 220). - 6.
 Remove the air baffle (see "Removing the air baffle" on page 165). - 7.
-Remove the memory modules (see "Removing a memory module" on page 173). - 8.
-(Trained service technician only) Remove the heat sinks and microprocessors (see "Removing a microprocessor and heat sink" on page 225). - 9.
-Remove the server battery (see "Removing the system battery" on page 183). - 10.
+Remove the memory modules (see "Removing a memory module" on page 173). - (Trained service technician only) Remove the heat sinks and microprocessors, and set them aside on a static-protective surface for reinstallation (see "Removing a microprocessor and heat sink" on page 225). - 9.
+Remove the server battery (see "Removing the system battery" on page 184). - 10.
 Make a note of where cables are attached to the system board; then, disconnect them from the connectors on the system board. - 11.
-Remove all the screws that secure the system board to the chassis.
+Disconnect all cables from the system board (see "Internal cable routing and connectors" on page 153)